satsummit/landscape/app/_sections/3-analysis.md

 title: Analysis
 type: title-page

-prev: Sensors
+prev: Spectral Bands
 next: Spectral Combinations

 ---

-# Analysis.
+## Analysis

 ---

-## Deeper and cheaper analysis on the cloud.
+# Deeper and cheaper analysis on the cloud.

 #### Massive cloud computing resources and analytical tools for working with big datasets make it possible extract new information from imagery.